demjanp/deposit/README.md

 dep:key - Key specifying a Node (Object id or Class label) involved in an Event.

 dep:arguments - Arguments of a function performed on a Deposit Node involved in an Event specified as a JSON string.

+dep:class - Indicates Class of the user tool element.

+dep:descriptor - Indicates Descriptor of the user tool element.

+dep:stylesheet - Indicates CSS style of the user tool element.

 ## DLabel classes: